 Using eqs.
 (11)-(15) this can be brought to the form

 which can be used to infer that if $\det A \neq 0$ then $\psi_l$ must satisfy

 showing that $\psi_l$ is a solution in the potential $U$ for the energy $-\gamma_l^2$.

 $\bullet$ {\it Eqs.
-(11) and (12) may be used to show that $[\psi_l]$ satisfy the boundary conditions appropriate for boundstates at $x \to \pm \infty$ and hence $[\psi_l(x)]$ are the N boundstates of the potential $U(x)$ defined by eq.
+(11) and (12) may be used to show that $[\psi_l]$ satisfy the boundary conditions appropriate for bound states at $x \to \pm \infty$ and hence $[\psi_l(x)]$ are the N bound states of the potential $U(x)$ defined by eq.
 (14)}.
 In the limit

 and it may be shown that in the limit

 A similar evaluation of the determinant in the numerator of the expression for $\psi_k$ expressed as the ratio of of 2 determinants (solution to eq.
 (11) by the application of Kramer's rule) may be carried out to give